hitarthdesai/monte-carlo-pacman/README.md

 This repository contains code for an updated version of the Pacbot competition.
-Contributions are welcome (in the form of pull requests or issues), and please feel free to reach out to ih2422@princeton.edu if you have any questions regarding the game or client implementations.

 There are three sub-folders, one for each part of the competition's infrastructure:
 * `bot_client`: sample Python code for creating a Pacbot high-level client and algorithm